 MRI exams generally include multiple runs (sequences), some of which may last several minutes.

-If an endorectal coil is to be used during the exam, a nurse or physician will place a disposable cover over the coil, lubricate the assembly and insert the coil into your rectum.
-Once inserted, a circular balloon is inflated which sits around the coil and holds it in place during the exam.
-When the exam is complete, the balloon is deflated and the coil is removed.
+Your exam may use an endorectal coil.
+If so, a nurse or doctor will place a disposable cover over the coil.
+They will lubricate the assembly and insert the coil a short distance into your rectum.
+After insertion, the doctor inflates the circular balloon that sits around the coil and holds it in place during the exam.
+When the exam is complete, the doctor deflates the balloon and removes the coil.